Race starts at 9 am for all distances on Saturday August 12

 - Cue Sheet

 There is a lead motorbike for the 100-mile course, and we will be checking the 100k and 50k routes on the morning of the race to ensure course markings are clear.
-If you still find an intersection where you’re not sure which direction to go, check your cue sheet.
+The map is available for printing, the routes are posted on the event website for those who like something to follow.

 - Getting Help